pan324/anno1800_seedfinder/README.md

 | 1650888857 | 324656 | 464782 | 501957 |
 | 975        | 322451 | 456026 | 491958 |

+## Example - Filter by Score

+The current code always requires a baseline filtering before scores can be sorted.
+(This was the simplest implementation to allow CPU parallelization.)
+As a workaround, one can define a baseline score threshold.
+Ideally, the threshold should be just below our target, to keep the number of baseline seeds small.
+When the threshold is too low (yielding more than 100000 seeds overall), one can just abort early with ctrl+c and increase the score threshold.
+Defining minscorebaseline = 498000 and setting unwantedbaseline = "" is a reasonable starting point when including all islands (slightly below the 500000 from the previous example).
+The baseline creation starts only when no seed file exists for this game setting, so the file must be deleted in the "seeds" folder.
+The best result is 1203656232 with 504222 tiles overall.

+Score filtering takes about 4 times longer than filtering by unwanted islands.
+Runtime is roughly 10 min with 16 cores.

 ## Installation